Thailand - Random Thoughts Page 2

 Driving Licenses

-When I started to investigate, it wasn't that easy.
-IDPs are not a permanent license but a permit that only lasts for three months.
+International Driving Permits (IDPs) are not a permanent license but a permit that only lasts for three months.
 They are available through motoring organisations in the UK such as the AA or RAC, and the countries in which you wish to drive need to be specified.

 That is fine for someone visiting Thailand for a short time who wants to drive but it wasn't suitable for me living in the country.
 There seemed to be only one solution and that was to acquire a Thai driving license.